Tymewalk/Hiss/README.md

 [Scratch](scratch.mit.edu) is a programming language developed by MIT that uses block-based scripts to introduce kids to programming.

 ## How do I run Slither?
 To install, run `python setup.py bdist_wheel`, and then run `pip install path`, where path is the final path of the .whl file (which should be in dist/).
-If this fails, install wheel with `pip install wheel` then retry.<br />
+If this fails, install wheel with `pip install wheel` then retry.<br >
-Then add `import slither` in your script.<br />
+Remember to add `import slither` in your script.<br />
 Note that you must have PyGame installed in order to use Slither.

 ## Why use Slither?